Coleen Gray

-Coleen Gray (born Doris Jensen; October 23, 1922 - August 3, 2015) was an American actress.
-She was best known for her roles in the films Nightmare Alley (1947), Red River (1948), and Stanley Kubrick's The Killing (1956).
+Coleen Gray (born Doris Jensen; October 23, 1922 - August 3, 2015) was an American actress, best known for her roles in the films Nightmare Alley (1947), Red River (1948), and Stanley Kubrick's The Killing (1956).

 Early years

 Born to Danish parents in Staplehurst, Nebraska, Gray grew up on a farm.
 After graduating from Hutchinson High School as Doris Jensen, she studied art, literature, and music at Hamline University, and graduated summa cum laude with a Bachelor of Arts.
 She travelled to California, and worked as a waitress in a restaurant in La Jolla.
 After several weeks there, she moved to Los Angeles and enrolled at UCLA.
 She also worked in the school's library and at a YWCA while a student.

 Stage

 She had leading roles in the Los Angeles stage productions Letters to Lucerne and Brief Music, which won her a 20th Century Fox contract in 1944.

 Film appearances

 When I attended the University, I daydreamed about being a movie star.
 I would do my dressing room in Early American and give lovely presents to my make-up man and hairdresser for making me look so lovely, and so on.
 When I got my contract at 20th I was in seventh heaven, but I found out that a movie career is mostly hard work laced with disappointments.